Menu

 Transgender woman with a mischevious smile on her face.
 She has gorgeous curly auburn hair framing her face, wearing a white shirt with a collar, her hands under her chin.Gender Affirmation: For transgender individuals, facial hair removal is not merely a cosmetic enhancement but a vital component of their transition, allowing them to embody their true gender identity, boosting confidence and enhancing quality of life.
 Similarly, for cisgender women, removing facial hair is also crucial for gender affirmation, helping them feel more aligned with their femininity and enhancing their sense of self.
 Recognizing facial hair removal as a gender-affirming procedure underscores the importance of supporting individuals in their gender journeys, whether transitioning or managing hormonal imbalances.

-It's high time for our medical system (including our medical benefits plans and our federal government) to update its policies and recognize the importance of hormonal facial hair removal as a gender-affirming procedure.
-Insurance coverage for such treatments should be expanded to include not only transgender individuals but also cisgender women with conditions like PCOS, perimenopause or menopause (to name a few).
+It's high time for our medical system (including our medical benefits plans and our federal government) to update its policies and recognize the importance of hormonal facial hair removal as gender-affirming care.
+Insurance coverage for electrolysis should be expanded to include not only transgender individuals but there should also be electrolysis coverage for women with PCOS, perimenopause or menopause (to name a few).
 By doing so, we can promote inclusivity, support mental health, and ensure that everyone has access to the care they need.
+So, the question then is: "how to get electrolysis covered by insurance in Canada?"...

-Currently, the Canadian Federal Government covers electrolysis permanent hair removal for those who are transitioning, but only for that reason and only if performed by a medical professional.
-When advocating for change, also request the removal of the stipulation that the procedure must be performed by a medical professional.
-How many doctors do you know who would give up their practice to become an electrologist?
-After all, we all know how difficult it can be to get an appointment with a doctor for a prescription refill, let alone for an hour-long electrolysis session!
+Currently, the Canadian Federal Government only covers electrolysis for those who are transitioning—and only if performed by a medical professional.
+When pushing for policy change, also request that this unnecessary restriction be removed.
+After all, how many doctors do you know who would give up their practice to become an electrologist?
+It’s hard enough to get a doctor’s appointment for a prescription refill, let alone for an hour-long electrolysis session.

-Classifying hormonal facial hair removal as a "cosmetic" procedure fails to capture its true significance.
-Whether for cisgender women facing hormonal imbalances or transgender individuals seeking to align their appearance with their gender identity, this treatment is essential for psychological well-being and social integration.
-As an electrologist, I advocate for a shift in how we view and categorize these procedures, recognizing them as vital components of gender affirmation and overall health.
+Classifying hormonal facial hair removal as a “cosmetic” procedure completely overlooks its real impact.
+For cisgender women experiencing PCOS facial hair or other hormonal imbalances, and for transgender individuals seeking gender-affirming electrolysis, this treatment is far more than cosmetic - it is essential for psychological well-being, self-esteem, and social integration.
+As a certified electrologist, I advocate for a shift in how we view and categorize these procedures, recognizing them as critical components of gender affirmation and overall health.

-By acknowledging the profound impact of facial hair removal, we can pave the way for more inclusive and supportive healthcare policies.
-It's time to move beyond the cosmetic label and embrace the true importance of this life-changing procedure.
+By acknowledging the profound impact of electrolysis for hormonal hair growth and gender affirmation, we can pave the way for more inclusive and supportive healthcare policies.
+It’s time to move beyond the cosmetic label and recognize electrolysis as the essential treatment it truly is.

 Ready to Take the Next Step?